 Jose Teodoro J. Velasquez (Ted)

-I am currently a second year Masters (Biosciences) student in the Fournier-Level lab.
+I am a Master of Science (BioSciences) graduate from the Fournier-Level lab.
 My research is about the effect of different climates across two generations of Arabidopsis thaliana, with a goal to find possible effects related to transgenerational plasticity.

 Arabidopsis thaliana is a good model organism to answer these questions because it is an annual, which means one generation of its life cycle finishes in a year.
 The organism is also very well studied, with multiple genome sequences available from the 1001 Genomes Project .